MileHacker Logo

 • Museo de la Moneda (Coin Museum): Dedicated to Mexican numismatics, a collection of coins and currency.

 • Teatro Nazas: Modern and important theater.
 Wide range of societal events: concerts, plays, dance performances.
-Casa de la Cultura de Torreón workshops, classes, heritage activities.
+Casa de la Cultura de Torreón workshops, classes, cultural things to do.

 Historical Sites